Transit Timing and Duration Variations for the Discovery and Characterization of Exoplanets in the TESS era: Science Results

+Nevertheless, it is remarkable that in the TRAPPIST-1 case one can even address these questions of terrestrial composition thanks to the exquisite precision of the TTVs.
+For planet e, which is perhaps the most similar to Earth, the measured mass precision would require a 2 millimeter-per-second radial velocity uncertainty to achieve the same precision for a planet at 1 AU around a Solar twin.
+This is about two orders of magnitude more precise than the best current RV measurements, which exemplifies to the sensitivity of the transit-timing technique when the right conditions are present.

-A wide-spread phenomenon was detected by TTV characterization of masses: the existence of puffy sub-Neptune planets.
-In the first such case, Kepler-11 e \citep{2011Natur.470...53L}, a planet with a mass half of Neptune's has a size slightly bigger than Neptune.
-Even more extreme cases of this class have been found, the most extreme which we consider secure is a $2.1^{+1.5}_{-0.8} M_\oplus$ planet with a radius of $7 R_\oplus$ in Kepler-51 \citep{2014ApJ...783...53M}.
-These massive envelopes mean these low-mass planets formed while gas was still present in the protoplanetary disk, and that they were able to capture that gas, a surprising result \citep[e.g.][]{2016ApJ...817...90L,2016ApJ...825...29G}.
+A wide-spread phenomenon was detected by TTV characterization of masses: the existence of puffy sub-Neptune planets \hbindex{(``super-puffs")}.
+In the first such case, Kepler-11 e \citep{2011Natur.470...53L}, a planet whose mass is half Neptune's but whose radius is slightly bigger than Neptune's radius.
+Even more extreme cases of this class have been found, such as the $2.1^{+1.5}_{-0.8} M_\oplus$ planet with a radius of $7 R_\oplus$ in Kepler-51 b \citep{2014ApJ...783...53M}.
+These voluminous envelopes mean these low-mass planets formed while gas was still present in the protoplanetary disk, and that they were able to capture that gas, a surprising result \citep[e.g.][]{2016ApJ...817...90L,2016ApJ...825...29G}.
+Alternatively, dusty outflows, high altitude haze, or heating by obliquity tides may be able to explain the large apparent sizes of these planets \citep{Wang2019,Gao2020,Millholland2019}.

-Catalogs of transit times have been produced for the multi-planet \emph{Kepler} systems \citep{2013ApJS..208...16M,Rowe2015,2016ApJS..225....9H}.
-Several analyses of an ensemble of TTV pairs of planets have recently been carried out \citep{2014ApJ...787...80H,2013ApJS..208...22X,2014ApJS..210...25X,2016ApJ...820...39J}, with the largest by Hadden \& Lithwick (2016), yielding constraints on the RMS eccentricity of the population of planets.
-A slightly smaller sample, selecting only planets with mass precisions of better than $3-\sigma$, yields Figure \ref{fig:density_period}.
-There appears to be a trend of mean density decreasing with orbital period (one exception is K2-3d, although the authors warn its RV mass estimate may be affected by stellar variability).
+Catalogs of transit times have been produced for the multi-planet \emph{Kepler} systems \citep{Mazeh2013,Rowe2015,Holczer2016,Ofir2018,Thompson2018,Lissauer2024}.
+Several analyses of an ensemble of TTV pairs of planets have recently been carried out \citep{Hadden2014,2013ApJS..208...22X,2014ApJS..210...25X,JontofHutter2016,Judkovsky2022b,Judkovsky2024,Ofir2025}, with the largest by \citet{Hadden2016}, yielding constraints on the RMS eccentricity of the population of planets.
 At periods near $\approx 10$ days, the RV and TTV densities agree rather well.
-At shorter period, most of the RV detections are single-planets, which in general appear to have lower density relative to their multi-planet counterparts \citep{Steffen2016,2017ApJ...839L...8M}.
-When radius is plotted versus mass, and color-coded as a function of flux, Fig.\ \ref{fig:density_period}, there is a general trend of radius increasing with mass, albeit with a large scatter in mass, while a handful of `puffy' planets (with masses measured with TTV) show shockingly large radii given their small masses.
-These mass measurements are surprising, but difficult to dispute as larger masses would have led to a larger, and hence easier-to-measure, TTV signal.
+At shorter period, most of the RV detections are single planets, which in general appear to have lower density relative to their multi-planet counterparts \citep{Steffen2016,2017ApJ...839L...8M}.